joopringelberg/perspectives-react-integrated-client/README.md

 This client creates instances for `User`, `TrustedCluster` and `Systeem` if they cannot be found in its Couchdb.
 The instances are loaded from the the model itself.

 ### Test-using this program
 It should be noted that this program is in an alpha-stage.
 Currently we have the very first release published.
 In order to test-drive it, you will have to install the package with all its dependencies.
-Also, don't forget to install Couchdb!
+Also, don't forget to install Couchdb (version 2.1.1)!
 Then evaluate in a console:

 ```
 $npm run serve
 $npm run electron
 ```
 This will bring up the Electron client showing the starting screen.
+NOTE: if `app-starter-js` reads `index.html` from disk, the server need not be started.